SS America (1939): Uncertain future at Piraeus (1979–1993)

-The ship was next sold to Intercommerce Corporation in 1980, and was renamed Noga.
-Intercommerce's intention was to convert the ship to a prison ship, to be anchored in Beirut; but this never happened.
+The ship was next sold to Intercommerce Corporation in 1980 and was renamed Noga.
+Intercommerce's intention was to convert the ship to an armored prison ship, to be anchored in Beirut, but this never happened due to lack of funding and the Lebanese Civil War.

-In September, 1984, the ship was sold to Silver Moon Ferries and was once again renamed, now carrying the name Alferdoss (meaning "paradise" in Arabic).
+In September 1984, the ship was sold again to Silver Moon Ferries and was once again renamed, now carrying the name Alferdoss (meaning "paradise" in Arabic).
 However, the new name was not completely added (since the port bow was only renamed Alferdoss), so the name on the stern and starboard bow continued to show Noga.

-While under the ownership of Silver Moon Ferries, a burst bilge pipe led to flooding in the engine room and some crew quarters.
-Due to the quickly-occurring list, the starboard anchor was raised and her port anchor was cut away, and it was quickly beached to prevent sinking.
-After being pumped out and repaired, it was returned to its original location.
+While under the ownership of Silver Moon Ferries, the ship would fall into advanced stages of neglect without proper maintenance, especially to its upper decks.
+In 1988, a burst bilge pipe led to flooding in the engine room and some crew quarters.
+Due to the quickly occurring port list, the starboard anchor was raised, and her port anchor was cut away, and it was quickly beached to prevent the ship from sinking.
+After being pumped out and hastily repaired, it was returned to its original location and remained there for the next five years.

-In the late 1980s, the ship was sold for $2 million for scrapping.
-The scrap merchant made an initial deposit of $1 million, and began work.
-Following the demolition of the lifeboats and lifeboat davits, the scrappers defaulted on payments, and pulled out.
+In the late 1980s, the ship was sold for $2 million for scrap.
+The scrap merchants made an initial deposit of $1 million and quickly began work.
+Following the demolition of the lifeboats and lifeboat davits, the scrappers defaulted on payments and pulled out.

-Alferdoss/Noga would continue in this state until 1993.
+The Alferdoss/Noga would continue to remain in this state until 1993.

 Wrecked at Fuerteventura and break up (1994–2008)

+The American Star on January 18, 1994, just hours after running aground and 48 hours before it split in two.

-In October 1992 the ship was sold yet again, with the intention of being refitted to become a five-star hotel ship off Phuket, in Thailand.
+In October 1992, the ship was sold yet again, with the intention of being refitted to become a five-star hotel ship off Phuket, in Thailand.
 Drydocking at that time revealed that, despite the years of neglect, the hull was still in remarkably good condition.
-In August 1993 it was renamed American Star, her propellers were removed and placed on the deck at the bow, the funnel was painted red, the bridge was painted signal orange just for the tow, and ladders were welded to starboard.
+It would initially continue to carry the dual name Alferdoss/Noga for the majority of her dry dock, but in August 1993, she was renamed American Star.
+As part of refitting, her propellers were removed and placed on the deck at the bow, the funnel was painted red, the bridge was painted signal orange just for the tow, and ladders were welded to starboard.
 Since the vessel was not allowed to pass through the Suez Canal due to its age, the vessel had to go around the Cape of Good Hope in order to get to Thailand.